-In certain Funds, a performance related management fee (the "Performance Fee") may be applicable.
-Where this is the case, the Share Classes to which the Performance Fee will be charged will be designated by including the letter "p" in the Share Class name and all other terms applicable to such Share Class will remain the same.
+In certain Funds, a performance related Management Fee (the "Performance Fee") may be applicable.
+Where this is the case, the Share Classes to which the Performance Fee will be charged will be designated by including a "p" in the Share Class name and all other terms applicable to such Share Class will remain the same.

-Minimum Initial Investment and Minimum Subsequent Investment
+Minimum Initial Investment

 Where a Class is offered in the relevant Supplement, the minimum initial investment requirements set out below in relation to the relevant Class apply to all variations of such Class, unless specifically stated otherwise in the relevant Supplement.
-As of the date of this Prospectus, it is not intended to impose minimum subsequent investment amounts; however, the Manager may do so in the future upon prior notification to Shareholders.